ricardojob/PSASpotter/README.md

 - `usage_github_link`: Github link to the filename and line
 - `defensive_code`: Check if the API is used within defensive code

+## Tool demonstration

+The following video presents a demonstration scenario of the tool: [video] (https://youtu.be/9V7fNl32w0A).

 ## License

 Distributed under [MIT License](https://github.com/ricardojob/PSASpotter/blob/main/LICENSE.txt).